logan-obrien/data-512-homework_2/to-delete/README-extra.md

 coverage, I shouldn't have been as surprised by this.
 This simply means, I belive that generally the state's population increase out-paced the increase in articles.

+Initially, while a bit simplistic, I

+- surprised some less populated states made top coverage list (table1).
+5 were less than 1 million in population.
+While 7 of the bottom states by coverage were greater than a million.
+Hunch is that population varies a lot more than number of articles.
+- I would have expected the most populated states to win at coverage.
+Didn't happen according to the above.
+However, it does appear when you inspect the top states by high-quality articles that there is a rough positive correlation between the number of high quality articles and the state's population.
+For instance, 4 of the 5 states with > 1 high quality article had over 8 million in population.
+- I would expect a strong correlation between the top US states by coverage and top US states by high quality articles.
+    - articles that were in coverage but not in top quality:
+        - North Dakota
+        - South Dakota
+        - Iowa
+        - Alaska
+        - Wyoming
+        - Arkansas
+    - articles that were not in top coverage but were in top quality:
+        - West Virginia
+        - Idaho
+        - Virginia
+        - Alabama
+        - Maryland
+        - Illinois
+- I would have expected the most populated states to win at quality and coverage but, according to the NST 2022 estimated state population, the four states with the greatest population (California, Texas, Florida, and New York) do not appear in the top 10 in either category.
+Furthermore, many of the top 10 states by coverage per capita are the states with the lowest populations, such as Wyoming, Vermont, Alaska, North and South Dakota.

+We can also see that the two regions with the lowest total coverage of articles per capita are the two most populated regions: South Atlantic and the Pacific (see Table 5).

+Less of a discernable pattern for the region ranking by high quality coverage per capita.
+However, we can tell by inspection that the least populated region, New England, is ranked #1.
+Based on this grouping, it is clear that almost all of the high quality articles appear in the Eastern half of the US.
+Why?
+I don't know.
+I am not as surprised that the East coast tops the list of high quality articles because I'm guessing it's related to all the history or our Nation.
+However, I am surprised that the East North Central (part of the MidWest) is the
+#3 region.
+I just checked the rank of regions by population and East North
+Central is #3, so this is balanced after all!

+Why?
 ### Reflection Questions from Assignment:
 #### 1. "What biases did you expect to find in the data (before you started working with it), and why?"
 I honestly did not expect to see much bias in the results - perhaps a bit